NIverson20/ElectricalEngineeringPortfolio/projects/nnl_capstone.md

-# NNL Capstone Project: Energy Harvesting Device
+# NNL Capstone Project: Energy Harvesting Embedded System

 ## Project Overview

+This project, conducted at the Naval Nuclear Labs, aimed to develop an energy-harvesting embedded system that operates independently of traditional power sources.
+This capability is crucial for applications where power availability is limited or non-existent.

+## Importance of the Project

+The system's ability to harness environmental energy allows it to capture critical temperature data continuously, without concerns about power outages or the need for battery replacements.
+This technology is vital for long-term environmental monitoring and other autonomous operations.

+## Problem Statement

-As part of my Capstone project at the University at Albany, I worked on designing and developing a microcontroller-based sensor prototype that could operate autonomously without an external power supply for at least 30 days.
-This project focused on utilizing different types of energy transducers to achieve sustainable energy harvesting.
+The objective was to create a microcontroller-based sensor prototype capable of logging temperature data without a power supply or battery for at least 30 days.
+The device would utilize various transducers to harness energy from solar, RF, heat, and vibration sources.

+## Key System Requirements

+- **Functional Requirements:** Record temperature data at intervals ranging from 30 seconds to 5 minutes for at least 30 days autonomously.
+- **Non-Functional Requirements:** The device must operate as a closed system with secure, temporary hardwired connections for data transmission and withstand long periods without human intervention.

 ## My Role

-My responsibilities included:
-- **Design and Simulation:** Assisting in the selection and design of energy transducers, including solar, RF, heat, and vibration options.
-- **Data Analysis:** Conducting extensive tests to measure the efficiency and output of each transducer under varying conditions.
-- **Prototype Development:** Collaborating in the development of the embedded system, integrating the microcontroller with the energy transducers.
+- **System Design and Integration:** Involved in comparing and selecting microcontrollers based on their power consumption and capabilities.
+Also, designed and tested the integration of energy transducers with the microcontroller.
+- **Data Analysis and Optimization:** Conducted extensive testing to optimize the power consumption of the microcontroller, achieving low power draws essential for long-term deployment.
+- **Prototyping and Testing:** Assisted in the physical assembly of the device and conducted field tests to validate the functionality under various environmental conditions.

 ## Challenges and Solutions

-One of the significant challenges was optimizing the energy consumption of the microcontroller to extend its operational life.
-Through iterative testing and adjustments, we managed to reduce the power draw to micro-watt levels, aligning with the energy output from the transducers.
+A primary challenge was minimizing the power consumption of the microcontroller while maintaining reliable data logging capabilities.
+Through iterative design and testing, we achieved ambient power draws significantly lower than typical low-power devices, which was a critical success factor for the project.

 ## Results and Impact

-The project successfully demonstrated that the prototype could last indefinitely with the right configuration of power management and transducers, showcasing a viable solution for long-term energy-independent sensors.
+The project demonstrated the feasibility of a self-sustaining microcontroller system, with power consumption low enough to allow indefinite operation under optimal conditions.
+This breakthrough paves the way for more widespread use of autonomous sensors in remote or challenging environments.

+## Technical Details

+- **Microcontroller Used:** MSP430FR5994, known for its low power consumption and sufficient memory capacity.
+- **Energy Transducers:** Included solar cells and piezoelectric sensors, which were crucial for the device's energy autonomy.
+- **Performance Metrics:** The system's power management was fine-tuned to achieve an operational power draw of approximately 5µW, with a potential indefinite lifespan under certain conditions.

-## Gallery
+## Next Steps

-Here are some visuals from the project (add images or diagrams as appropriate).
+- Further development will focus on refining the energy management system, enhancing data transmission security, and fully integrating the system into a printed circuit board (PCB) for robustness and ease of deployment.

 Thank you for exploring this project.
-For more information or a detailed discussion on the technical aspects, feel free to contact me.
+For more detailed discussions or technical inquiries, feel free to contact me.